pnp/powerapps-samples/samples/InstagramBasicDisplay/README.md

 This uses **Instagram Basic Display (IndependentPublisher)** connector to display a combination of media images and videos in a gallery from Instagram.

-The UI consists of a gallery with swiping effect achieved using the slider trick mentioned in [How to build a curved gallery in Power Apps](https://www.m365princess.com/blogs/build-curved-gallery-power-apps/) by [Luise Freese].
+The UI consists of a gallery with swiping effect achieved using the slider trick mentioned in [How to build a curved gallery in Power Apps](https://www.m365princess.com/blogs/build-curved-gallery-power-apps/) by Luise Freese.

 ## Prerequisites